LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 Current point groups have been further consolidated in the regressions below.

-Scroll down to the bottom for regressions with 2-day and 2-week performance window.
+Scroll down to the bottom for regressions with 2-day, 2-week and 4-week performance windows centered on April 1, 2008, the date the new penalties were introduced.

 <!---
 # UNDER CONSTRUCTION!